csjunxu/MCWNNM-ICCV2017/Readme.txt

 Contact
 ------------
-If you have questions, problems with the code, or find a bug, please let us know.
+If you have any questions or suggestions with the code, or find a bug, please let us know.
 Contact Jun Xu at csjunxu@comp.polyu.edu.hk or nankaimathxujun@gmail.com.